Panasonic DP-UB820 Ultra HD Blu-ray player review

 Under the sleek design, the Panasonic DP-UB820 Blu-ray Player offers true to life colours and texture, onboard 4K upscaling, access to your favourite streaming services and is even voice control ready!

 Built around Panasonic’s unique HCX (Hollywood Cinema Experience) processor, the resulting picture quality is something very special.
 Each frame has stunning depth and texture with true to life colour.

 As a 4K Blu-ray player, multiple formats are supported including CDs, DVDs, and 3D Blu-rays.
 There’s even support for High Dynamic Range pictures (both HDR10 and HDR10+) as well as HLG (Hybrid Log-Gamma HDR) formats.
 The DPUB820 is also compatible with Dolby Vision.

-In addition to offering excellent picture quality, The DP-UB820 is also fantastic with audio.
+In addition to offering excellent picture quality, the Panasonic DP-UB820 is also fantastic with audio.
 Enjoy Hi-Res music via streaming or using the USB port.
 You’ll discover hidden depths in your favourites tracks.

 More than a Blu-ray player, connect the DP-UB820 to Wi-Fi and access your favourite streaming services, a multitude of apps and browser the web.
 Being connected to Wi-Fi also allows you to control the unit using Google Assistant or Amazon Alexa.

 As one of the best Blu-ray Players under £500 currently available, the Panasonic DP-UB820 is highly recommended.
 9/10